2008 Western Michigan Broncos football team

 Over the course of the 2008 season, the Broncos received votes in the AP Poll and the USA Today Coaches Poll, culminating with a top 30 ranking and 9–2 record in week 13.
 The Broncos no longer received votes after dropping their final two games.

-2007 summary

-The Broncos finished the 2007 season 5–7 overall and 3–4 in the Mid-American Conference (MAC).
-The highlight of the season was the 28–19 victory over the Iowa Hawkeyes, a team that finished 5th in the Big Ten Conference.

-Pre-season
+Preseason

 WMU was picked to finish third in the West Division, according to the MAC News Media Association.
 The Broncos also earned two first place votes and one vote to win the MAC Championship Game.
 Rival Central Michigan was picked to win the West Division.
 Bowling Green was selected to win the East Division.